teknologi-umum/blog/content/the-basics-of-go.md

 which is called `error`, and means your code will be so verbose.
 I once had an internal talk on one of the company that I worked on, and when I explain about why there are `error` on the function signature and how verbose your code should be, some PHP and C# developers were confused and immediately don't like the language.
 Not long after, I told them, "well yeah, you could just do panic()".
-And they laugh, how can a language be so much like a developers who would just panic whenever they see an error?
+And they laugh, "how can a language be so much like a developers who would just panic whenever they see an error?"

 You might don't understand that story, but the point is that you should not be scared or hate the language just because its error handling is verbose.
 After a while, I think being able to handle an error programatically